ga4gh/refget/docs/specification.md

 The seqcol protocol defines the following:

-1. *Encoding* - An algorithm for computing an identifier given a collection of sequences.
+1. *Encoding* - An algorithm for computing a digest given a collection of sequences.
 2. *API* - A server RESTful API specification for retrieving and comparing sequence collections.
 3. *Ancillary attribute management* - An optional specification for organizing non-inherent metadata as part of a sequence collection.